 Proof of Work

-Proof of work is a blockchain consensus mechanism in which heavy computing power is used to verify Bitcoin transactions and add them to the blockchain.
+Proof of work is a blockchain consensus mechanism in which heavy computing power is used to verify bitcoin transactions and add them to the blockchain.

 Proof of work (PoW) is a decentralized consensus mechanism that requires network members to expend effort in solving an encryption puzzle.
 It is also called mining, in reference to receiving a reward for work done.